chenyangqiu/chenyangqiu.github.io/_pages/about.md

 </div>

 # 🔥 News
+- _2024.11_: &nbsp;🎉🎉 “On the Trade-off Between SoC Balancing and Strategic Usage of Batteries in a BESS” was accepted by [Journal of Energy Storage](https://www.sciencedirect.com/journal/journal-of-energy-storage)!.
 - _2024.07_: &nbsp;🎉🎉 “Distributed Task Offloading in Cooperative Mobile Edge Computing Networks” was accepted by [IEEE Transactions on Vehicular Technology](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10423182)!.
 - _2024.03_: &nbsp;🎉🎉 “A Mixing-Accelerated Primal-Dual Proximal Algorithm for Distributed Nonconvex Optimization” was accepted by [ACC 2024](https://doi.org/10.48550/arXiv.2304.02830)!.
 - _2023.08_: &nbsp;🎉🎉 Chenyang served as Research Assistant in [University of Virginia](https://www.virginia.edu/)!.
 - _2023.02_: &nbsp;🎉🎉 “A Stochastic Second-Order Proximal Method for Distributed Optimization” was accepted by [IEEE Control Systems Letters](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10044149)!.

 # 📝 Publications and In Preparation